 Easter Sunday is followed by a period of fifty days (Hinoonk).
 This period from the Resurrection to Pentecost (Hokekaloost) is dedicated to the glorification of the Resurrection.
 Each of the seven Sundays of Hinoonk has a special name.
-This Sunday, May 1, is Green Sunday (Ganach Giragi), also called Sunday of the World Church (Ashkharhamadoor), that commemorates the establishment in Jerusalem of the first Christian church where Christ had the Last Supper and met with the Apostles in the upper room after the Resurrection.
+This Sunday, April 23, is Green Sunday (Ganach Giragi), also called Sunday of the World Church (Ashkharhamadoor), that commemorates the establishment in Jerusalem of the first Christian church where Christ met with the Apostles in the upper room.

 Green Sunday is the perfect time for us to remember and strengthen our obligations as good stewards of the earth and caretakers of the gifts given to us by God.